Contra (New England)

 Form: Duple minor.
 Becket lines.
 Ccw. progression.

-Box circulate, hinge right 90° to a crossways wave, (2)
+Box circulate, hinge right neighbor into a crossways wave, (4)

-forward to next neighbor (or wait-out… or rejoin), hinge neighbor right 90° into a longways wavy line - so ladies face out, men face in.
-(2)
+forward to next neighbor (or wait-out… or rejoin), hinge right neighbor into a longways wavy line - so ladies face out, men face in.
+(4)

 Simplicity Swing